bramleyccslab/scm-repo/content/projects/representation/index.md

 slides: ""
 ---

 Cognitive Science is the science of mental representations and processes.
-What are representations?
+But what *are* representations?

 ## Primary Readings